 Make about five for each member of the family ( one to wear, two to take as replacements and two back at home still drying)

 Mark each mask with the initial or name of the person it was made for.

 Soak cotton masks overnight in Milton solution, rinse thoroughly under running water, then allow to dry naturally outside in sunshine and fresh air.
 Alternately place them in to a container with a lid.
 Bring the water to the boil and then turn off the heat and allow to cool.
 Rinse well and dry naturaly

 Make your own using Surgical Spirit and ordinary hand soap at a ratio of seven parts spirit to three parts soap.
 Decant this it to small containers.

 Carry a small plastic bottle with ordinary liquid hand soap in it and an all-plastic nail brush.
-This will ensure you will always have the means to wash your hands.
+This will ensure you will always have the means to clean your hands.
 Wipe your hands dry with a paper tissue or let them dry naturally.